 The audio for each sculpture lasts between 1-4 minutes.

 1716 Locust St, Des Moines, IA

 Get inspiration for your next home improvement project at the Better Homes and Gardens Test Garden.

-Open to the public on Fridays from noon -2pm.
+Open to the public on Fridays from noon to -2pm.

 From May through September, the test garden is a photographer’s dream and a popular spot for employee lunches and meetings.

-The test garden is used as a photography studio for publications, display garden and a testing ground for plants.
+The test garden is used as a photography studio for publications, display gardens, and a testing ground for plants.

 Many of the ideas and questions from readers are put to test in the garden.

 There are 22 different garden spaces within the test garden.
 There is a good chance that you might recognize some of the landscape designs from magazine covers.